Crazyrenan/First-deployment/README.md

 # First-deployment
-Prediction model for cancer patient
+Prediction model for cancer patient Deployment using streamlit